-UNIT-IV INTEGRATION OF VARIOUS SUBJECTS AND ISSUES IN SOCIAL SCIENCE
+UNIT-3-IV INTEGRATION OF VARIOUS SUBJECTS AND ISSUES IN SOCIAL STUDIESSCIENCE

-- Cross cultural perspective and issues in Social Science. - Content analysis: Analysis of Social Science Syllabus and text books of state and national boards - Co-curricular activities in social science (importance and planning for various activities)
+- Cross cultural perspective and issues in social studies.
+Social Science. - The need of teaching subjects under social studies- History, Geography, Civics and Economics - Contribution of knowledgeContent analysis: Analysis of Social Science Syllabus and text books of state and national boards - Co-curricular activities in social science (importance and planning for various activities)